daryatodoskova/MR-Light/README.md

-Here’s a detailed `README.md` to document your project:

----

 # **Contrast-Enhanced MRI Synthesis from Non-Contrast T1 MR Images**

 This project uses deep learning to synthesize contrast-enhanced T1-weighted (T1Gd) MR images from non-contrast T1 MR images in the brain.
 The solution is built on the BraTS2023 dataset, employing preprocessing, U-Net-based neural networks, and robust evaluation metrics to achieve state-of-the-art results.